Quincy Adams Gillmore: Virginia and Washington DC

 In early May, Gillmore and the X Corps were transferred to the Army of the James and shipped to Virginia.
 They took part in the Bermuda Hundred operations and played a principal role in the disastrous Drewry's Bluff action.
 Gillmore openly feuded with his superior, Benjamin F. Butler over the blame for the defeat.
-Gillmore asked for reassignment and left for Washington, D.C.
+Butler relieved Gillmore of his command who asked for reassignment and left for Washington, D.C.
 In July 1864, Gillmore helped organized new recruits and invalids into a 20,000-man force to help protect the city from a threat by 10,000 Confederates under Jubal A. Early, who had reached the outer defenses of the Union capital.
 Federal reinforcements from the Gulf coast were being transferred East at the time and Gillmore was put in command of a detachment of the XIX Corps which had been quickly diverted to the defense of the capital at the battle of Fort Stevens.